Wenzhi-Ding/Std_Security_Code/README.md

 This project aims to provide integrated link tables between [ISIN](https://en.wikipedia.org/wiki/International_Securities_Identification_Number) and many other company/security identity codes.

+**If you find any link to be outdated, please email me and I will update it.**

 Since many link tables are too large, please refer to this [Dropbox](https://www.dropbox.com/sh/uab0vzoxh47wt2j/AACynrEpzjjrH_WD0F8VXX2Ra?dl=0) folder.

 Just in case you are interested in similar data tools, I also constructed: